 Plitviče National Park

-I had to abandon my plans to ride the Vršič Pass in northern Slovenia due to an unscheduled apocalypse; head-height fork lightning, pea-soup and rain drops the size of hazelnuts bouncing two feet off the ground aren’t the safest conditions for riding a twisty mountain pass.
+I had to abandon my plans to ride the Vršič Pass in northern Slovenia due to an unscheduled apocalypse.
+Head-height fork lightning, pea-soup fog and rain drops the size of hazelnuts bouncing two feet off the ground aren't the safest conditions for riding a twisty mountain pass.
+So I turned south instead, chasing the sun over the border to Croatia, where I found it burning a pleasant 26°c not far short a Zagreb and barely a cloud in the sky.

-The 2.5 hour journey to Plitviče National Park turned out to be 5.5 hours thanks to 3-mile queue at the border.
-Unfortunately, the border between Croatia and Slovenia is ruthlessly protected at both sides.
+But it wasn't all plain sailing.
+The 2.5 hour journey to Plitviče National Park turned out to be 5.5 hours thanks to a three mile queue at the border.
+Since Croatia is outside the Schengen Zone, its border with Slovenia is strictly protected at both sides.

 Plitviče is essentially a collection of over a dozen aquamarine pools and waterfalls, which under any other circumstances would be absolutely stunning, but after the enormity of what I'd seen in the last ten days travelling through Germany, Austria, Switzerland and Italy, it seemed a bit... meh.